motech/modules/docs/source/mtraining.rst

 Description
 ###########

 The module provides data containers and APIs for defining training courses.
-The module gives possibility track user enrollments and course progress.
+The module gives possibility to track user enrollments and course progress.
 Courses structure can be very diverse thanks to the flexibility of the mTraining entities.
 Structure of the
 Course may be created through the API or using the user interface.